adrcotfas/Goodtime/README.md

 <br>⏳ split your work into sessions of focus and then reward yourself with a break
 <br>☕ after more sessions of work, take a longer break

-**Features:**
+**Features**
+- No ads
+- No tracking or personal data collection
-- Ad-free and open-source
+- Open-source
+- Lightweight: ~2 MB download size
-- Lightweight and battery friendly
+- Battery friendly
 - Configurable timer
 - Pause, skip or add 60 seconds
+- Long breaks after a number of completed work sessions
 - Detailed statistics
+- AMOLED-friendly user interface
+- Immersive fullscreen mode
+- Keep the screen on
+- Custom notification sounds
+- Auto start work or break without user interaction
 - Disable sound and Wi-Fi connection during the work sessions
-- AMOLED-friendly user interface

-**Pro features:**
+**Pro features**
 - Colored labels
 - Timer styles
 - Manually add sessions